leswright1977/PySpectrometer/README.md

 Measuring the wavelength of a cheap red laser pointer (661nm)
 ![Screenshot](media/pointer.png)

 Measuring the wavelength of a cheap violet Laser pointer, note the strong fluorescence from the paper!
+Also note the wavelength is 8nm out, due to misalignment.
 ![Screenshot](media/uv.png)

 The spectra of Daylight (pointed out of the window at a blue sky)